The following post is from Ruth of Creative Memories: 3 Reasons To Take Photos

 It’s happened to many of us who use Facebook or another social networking site: Your child does something cute, you’re vacationing somewhere beautiful or doing something extraordinary — your first instinct is to show your friends.
 And thanks to mobile uploads or a USB cord, you can!

 This is terrific as it highlights one of the main reasons we’ve always taken photos: to capture and then share with others the special moments in our lives.
 What concerns me, though, is that while we’re getting really good at instant sharing, we may be neglecting the other reasons we take pictures.

 O.k., Facebook is great at this one, especially in the here and now.
 We can show our friends and family who are near and far exactly what’s going on in our lives as it happens.
 I’m all for that!

-But what happens 6 months, or a few years down the road?
-You’re sitting in your living room enjoying a visit with friends and begin talking about that wonderful holiday you took and you wish you could show them the photos – do you all gather around your smartphone screen or laptop computer to scroll through your “photo albums” on Facebook and oooh and ahhh over the images there?
+But what happens 6 months or a few years down the road?
+You’re sitting in your living room enjoying a visit with friends and begin talking about that wonderful holiday you took.
+You wish you could show them the photos – do you all gather around your smartphone screen or laptop computer to scroll through your “photo albums” on Facebook and oooh and ahhh over the images there?

 2. To Remember: